braille-systems/learnbraille_ios/CONTRIBUTING.md

 There are two allowed types of branches: `feature` and `fix`

-Branch type should be separated from name by a backslash, for example, `feature/new-panel` of `fix/blinking-screen`
+Branch type should be separated from name by a backslash, for example, `feature/new-panel` or `fix/blinking-screen`

 #### Feature